Women-only passenger car: Mexico

 Women-only buses were implemented in Mexico City in 2008.
 The Mexico City Metro has women-only cars.
 Mexico City also has women-only taxis and buses called the "pink line".
 Buses and taxis are now gone.

-United States of America
+United States

 In 1909, the Women's Municipal League called for women-only cars on New York City's Interborough Rapid Transit Company (IRT).
 While the IRT rejected the proposal, the Hudson & Manhattan Railroad offered women-only cars between New York and Jersey City from April to July 1909.
 The service was revived in 1958, but later discontinued.